The Muse

 Since its inception in 2006, GAIA has become an effervescent melting pot of ideas and impulses, designed as a heightened experience for both musicians and their audiences.
 Following non-traditional paths in its quest for innovative ways of sharing music, GAIA strives to make music accessible for everyone and continuously pioneers conceptually-driven events which include established, rarely-played, contemporary and specially-commissioned repertoire, as well as alternative approaches to their presentation.

-Notwithstanding its relatively short existence, GAIA is already being hailed as a platform for progressive thinking and unprecedented encounters, both of which are acutely relevant to exposure of the arts in the 21st century.
+GAIA is a platform for progressive thinking and unprecedented encounters, aspects which are relevant to the arts in the 21st century.
 With care and preparation, GAIA is forging dramatic and far-reaching change in the way music is made, heard and appreciated.

 The Nuclei

-Gwendolyn Masin initiated the first GAIA Chamber Music Festival near Stuttgart, where it was rewarded by two consecutive years of highly-praised programmes and sold-out halls.
-The Festival was honoured with the Göppinger Kulturpreis for its outstanding impact on the cultural landscape.
+Gwendolyn Masin initiated the first GAIA Music Festival near Stuttgart, where it was rewarded by two consecutive years of highly-praised programmes and sold-out halls.
+The festival was honoured with the Göppinger Kulturpreis for its outstanding impact on the cultural landscape.
+In 2009, the festival had its premiere in Switzerland, where it has remained ever since.

-Hailing from all corners of the globe, musicians spent the week rehearsing and performing together, forming a unique bond with each other and sharing it with their audiences.
-Even while the Festival was taking place, it was instantaneously proclaimed a cultural highlight by the press, and in consecutive years, received further praise from the international media.
+The premise is simple.
+Hailing from all corners of the globe, musicians spend a week rehearsing and performing together, forming a unique bond with each other and sharing it with their audiences.
+Since its inaugural edition in Switzerland, GAIA has been proclaimed a cultural highlight by the press, and in consecutive years, has received further praise from the international media.

 GAIA creates music and partnerships on site.
-One manifestation of this is the premiere of at least one work by a contemporary composer every year GAIA has held residency in Thun.
-These are often commissioned especially by and for the Festival.
+One manifestation of this is the premiere of at least one work by a contemporary composer.
+These are commissioned especially by and for the festival.

 The Musicians and Their Audience